matthewbub/wussup.chat/test/browser/readme.md

 pnpm run test
 ```

-so with these tests we're using a uuid as the unique username / email so I suppose there is a chance for collision
+so with these tests we're using a uuid as the unique username / email so I suppose there is a chance for collision. i also give 0 fucks how fast the tests are :p